Master Tracking List

 Jewels:

-It is likely the Siam rhinestone fell off during the third season and was replaced by a Hyacinth off of a dummy comm.
-Researched here.
+The Siam rhinestone likely fell off during the third season and was replaced by a Hyacinth off of a dummy comm.

 Beta